Home/ Blog/ Preventive Care/

 Do I need to get vaccinated?

-If you aren’t certain about your vaccination status, ask your provider for an antibody titer test, which is a lab test that measures the level of antibodies in your blood.
+If you aren’t certain about your vaccination status, talk to your provider about whether you need a vaccine, or whether you should be tested for antibodies.
+An antibody test is a lab test that measures the level of antibodies to measles in your blood.
 Your provider can then determine whether you should be vaccinated.
-Millions of people over many years have safely been vaccinated.
-Make sure you and your family are protected against this latest outbreak.

 Here to keep you healthy.
 And informed.